 Breed description

-The Lagotto Romagnolo, also known as the Italian truffle dog, is an old breed that has not been recognized for very long.
-In 1995 the breed was provisionally recognized by the FCI, in 2005 the final recognition came.
+The Lagotto Romagnolo, also known as the Italian truffle dog, is an old breed that has not been recognised for very long.
+In 1995, the breed was provisionally recognised by the FCI, with final recognition coming in 2005.

 Originally the Lagotto was used in the swamps around Ravenna for hunting small waterfowl.
 With the drying up of the marshes, they were increasingly used for truffle hunting in the adjacent hilly area in Emilia-Romagna.